athomas4219/athomas4219.github.io/_posts/2014-09-26-openid-connect-fetching-a-client-credential-token.markdown

 ---
 layout: post
 title: "OpenID Connect: Fetching a Client Credential Token"
-date: 2014-09-08 15:04:09 -04:00
+date: 2014-09-26 15:04:09 -04:00
 comments: true
 categories: sso
 ---

 My work duties have recently grown to include the architecture, installation, configuration, and care and feeding or our brand new single sign on (SSO) server, Ping Identity's [Ping Federate](https://www.pingidentity.com/en/products/pingfederate.html).

-I've pored over documentation and with the benefit of a Ping Identity architect have come up with a bunch of samples to be distributed within the company.
-Just because I can't distribute those samples doesn't mean that everyone can't benefit from my hard fought knowledge.
+I've recently read a lot of documentation and with the benefit of a Ping Identity architect have come up with a bunch of samples to be used by our internal developers.

 The first snippet that I have is the most simple: using the HttpClient to fetch a token through the [OAuth 2 Client Credential Flow](http://documentation.pingidentity.com/display/PF72/OAuth+2.0).